 With the addition of fasting and sensory deprivation, I turned these vision quests into mind-bending experiences.
 I would bushwhack to the top of some wooded mountain, set up my tent, burrow into my sleeping back with eyeshades on, and hibernate for 48 to 72 hours.
 The results were as extreme as I’ve generated using any psychedelic.
 Both my mind and body were transported to other realities.

-In the 90s I joined my first ayahuasca ceremony at a small retreat center in Northern New Jersey.
-As with mountaineering which changed my reality in ways that separated me from my college mates, my years of vision quests separated me from my ayahuasca mates.
+In the ’90s I joined my first ayahuasca ceremony at a small retreat center in Northern New Jersey.
+As with mountaineering, which changed my reality in ways that separated me from my college mates, my years of vision quests separated me from my ayahuasca mates.
 What common ground there was I held with the shamans.

 I had the same nausea from drinking the sacrament as everyone else, but the psychedelic territory was familiar.
 In fact, ayahuasca was more comfortable because I was more present and my personality was intact.
 I had already traversed the nightmarish and ego-dissolving territory.
 I have never had any negative experience with any psychedelic substance.

 We’re experiencing a resurgence of interest in mind-altering drugs.
-Their legal release, a resurgence of psychological research, and an empty void from 50 years of commodity spirituality has again unlocked the doors of perception.
+Their legal release, a resurgence of psychological research, and an empty void from 50 years of commodity-spirituality has again unlocked the doors of perception.

 The indigenous peoples, who established a place for psychedelics in their cultures, use psychedelics for a purpose that doesn’t match any of our uses.
 They have a deeper connection with culture, nature, and themselves.
 For them, psychedelics take them to a higher world that is different and real.
 The integration done by indigenous people is not limited to individuals; it heals, entertains, and enlightens their culture.

 Entertainment trivializes the territory.
 Therapy pathologizes spirit.
-Enlightenment puts a sugar coating on personal work.
-My feeling is that you only find what you’re looking for, and if you come to psychedelics with certain questions, those are the answers you’ll find.
+Enlightenment puts a sugarcoating on personal work.
+My feeling is that you find only what you’re looking for, and if you come to psychedelics with certain questions, those are the answers you’ll find.

-Psychedelics are not a doorway to enlightenment, healing, or entertainment because you won’t understand what they offer unless you’re already enlightened, healed, and entertained.
-They are a doorway to a wider awareness but culture limits how far we can go.
+Psychedelics are not a doorway to enlightenment, healing, or entertainment, because you won’t understand what they offer unless you’re already enlightened, healed, and entertained.
+They are a doorway to a wider awareness, but culture limits how far we can go.
 If you are prepared for more, then you can find it.

-In larger awareness resides other understandings of deeper issues.
+In larger awareness reside other understandings of deeper issues.
 What you conceive as illness may be enlightening rather than healing.
 What you expect to entertain you may take you apart.
 The transcendent state of bliss you’ve been looking for may entail nothing more than dropping your needs and attachments, and nothing else.

 There are three steps in taking psychedelics: pointing yourself in a direction, stepping out, and then figuring what to make of it.
 As a culture, we’re completely inexperienced in all these steps.

 That’s pretty much all I have to say, but it bears repeating that the territory of psychedelics is a reality you construct.
 You are constructing this every minute that you are awake or asleep.
 As long as you’re alive, you’re building your reality.
-Psychedelics offer a mental playground with jungle gyms, slides, and obstacles courses.
-The object is not to stay in the playground, the object is to go out and be part of the world.
+Psychedelics offer a mental playground with jungle gyms, slides, and obstacle courses.
+The object is not to stay in the playground; the object is to go out and be part of the world.

-To me, hypnosis is not a thing, it’s a catalog of places your mind can go.
+To me, hypnosis is not a thing—it’s a catalog of places your mind can go.
 Like psychedelics, hypnosis is not well understood.
-It’s been turned into a commodity and packaged for trivial purposes: past life regression for enlightenment, suggestions for healing, and spectacle for entertainment.
+It’s been turned into a commodity and packaged for trivial purposes: past-life regression for enlightenment, suggestions for healing, and spectacle for entertainment.
 This is more a reflection of what we buy than what can be done with hypnosis.